Skip to content

 A dog-shaped cloud floating in a clear blue sky—from top-left, going clockwise, at 10 steps, 20 steps, 40 steps, and 120 steps.

 Before we dive in: I don't want to oversell things.
-What these text-to-image generators can do is very impressive, but they aren't likely to save you from ever having to do a product photoshoot again.
-If you just need some weird or unique images, they can really help.
-But if you're looking for something super specific, you're better off hiring a photographer—or licensing the exact image you want.
-Similarly, trying to use one to make a header image for a blog post can take a lot more time than just finding a header image for your blog through a stock photo site.
+What these text-to-image generators can do is very impressive.
+But if you're looking for something super specific, you might be better off hiring a photographer or licensing the exact image you want.
+Similarly, trying to use one to make a header image for a blog post can take a lot more time finessing than just finding a header image for your blog through a stock photo site.

 What makes the best AI image generator?